deepakajaylinux/testpage/docs/source/logging_dapper.rst

 Installation
 ---------------

-The command used for installing the logging under dapperstrano is given below:
+The command used for installing the logging under ptdeploy is given below:

 .. code-block:: bash

-		dapperstrano logging log
+		ptdeploy logging log

 After inputting, the command above, the process of installation is depicted in the following tabular column.